warroyo/flux-tmc-multitenant/README.md

 # Flux TMC Multi-tenant

-This repo serves as a starting point for managing multi-tenant clusters using Flux and TMC.In this case what we mean by multi-tenant is that different teams can share a K8s cluster and have access to self service namespaces in that cluster but not be able to touch other teams namespaces in the same cluster.
-This does not get into network policy for locking down namepsace networking, that is out of scope.
+This repo serves as a starting point for managing multi-tenant clusters using Flux and TMC.In this case what we mean by multi-tenant is that different teams can share a K8s cluster and have access to self service namespaces in that cluster but not be able to interfere with other teams namespaces in the same cluster.
+This does not get into network policy for locking down namespace networking, that is out of scope.
+The overall goal of this repo is to give an base template an example of a real world flux multiteant use case with TMC.
+The structure of this repo accounts for multiple environments and clusters and is meant to be able to represent an enterprise environment.

 ## Associated repos